gazebosim/sdf_tutorials/composition/proposal.md

 ##### 1.4.6 `//include/static`

-This allows a the `//model/static` element to be overridden and will affect *all* models transitively included via the `//include` element, and can *only* change values from false to true; `//include/static` can only be false if all models included via the file are non-static.
+This allows the `//model/static` element to be overridden and will affect *all* models transitively included via the `//include` element, and can *only* change values from false to true; `//include/static` can only be false if all models included via the file are non-static.